“Lord, every nation on earth will adore you.”

 And now that the debt was paid and we were cleared of all charges at the price of his blood, Jesus was free to take his beloved bride to himself and carry her home, no?

 The tragedy of the story, the cruel twist, is that the bride-to-be, on the eve of her wedding, declined his offer.
 Remember that poor peasant girl, the one that he fell in love with?
 That was us.
 That continues to be us.
 What were we thinking?
 We positively rejected him!
 If the truth were known, we hardly paid any attention at all to what he had done for us.
-We couldn’t wait to forget all about him and get back to normal.
+We couldn’t wait to forget all about him and get back to our old miserable life.

 At this, Jesus went away stung to the heart.
 And we, the human race, the intended bride-to-be, have spent the last two thousand years trying to justify our behavior.
 We go over and over the facts as we see them.
 We argue that he is distant and aloof.
 Our friends all agree that he is only out to enslave simple-minded people.
 He has endless rules that he expects us to follow, we contend, and for him enough is never enough.
 We presume that if we take one step out of line we are cast off forever.
 He says he loves us, we declare, but we are left to suffer and die…and on and on we go as the years go by.